Diksha-roy/node-file/node(file system).md

 ## **Hello World Example**

-Let's create a simple "Hello World" Node server using Node.js.
+Let's create a simple "Hello World" program using Node.js.

 Create a new file named app.js.
 Add the following code: